Mental Health Awareness Action Guide

 Take Action for Mental Health >

-Let's use this month to foster open dialogue, promote helpful resources, and cultivate hope so more New Yorkers can get the mental health support they need to live healthy and fulfilling lives.
+Let's use this resource to foster open dialogue, promote helpful resources, and cultivate hope so more New Yorkers can get the mental health support they need to live healthy and fulfilling lives.

 > Breathe In <